jorgenskogmo/shoelace/docs/getting-started/overview.md

 <script type="module" src="https://cdn.jsdelivr.net/npm/@shoelace-style/shoelace@%VERSION%/dist/shoelace.js"></script>
 ```

-Now you have access to all of Shoelace's components!
+Now you have access to all of Klik's components!
 Try adding a button:

 ```html
 <klik-button>Click me</klik-button>
 ```

-This will load all of Shoelace's components, but you should probably only load the ones you're actually using.
-To learn how, or for other ways to install Shoelace, refer to the [installation instructions](getting-started/installation).
+This will load all of Klik's components, but you should probably only load the ones you're actually using.
+To learn how, or for other ways to install Klik, refer to the [installation instructions](getting-started/installation).

 ## Browser Support